rlennon/mscplacprj2021/dockerisation.md

 3. Click Repositories and click create new
 4. Fill the fields for user ID, project name, optional description, and Check Private.
 5. From [Account Security](https://hub.docker.com/settings/security) create New Access Token for GitHub by following the instructions there.
 The token created must be saved for future use.
-6. In GitHub goto the settings of the project Repository and click Secrets and create new Repository Secrets a.
-DOCKER_USERNAME (Value = DockerHub user ID), b.
-DOCKER_PASSWORD (Value = Acces Token value), c.
+6. In GitHub goto the settings of the project Repository and click Secrets and create new Repository Secrets:
+ a.
+DOCKER_USERNAME (Value = DockerHub user ID),
+ b.
+DOCKER_PASSWORD (Value = Acces Token value),
+ c.
 DOCKER_REPO (Value = Name of The Private DockerHub Repository)

 The actions workflow docker-image.yml will push the image created to the DockerHub repository when a push event happens to the main branch.
 Please have a look at the file for other features enabled like tags, versioning.
 This workflow is adapted from [Build and push Docker images](https://github.com/marketplace/actions/build-and-push-docker-images).